HP Envy 14 Spectre

 Beats Audio technology

 The screen cleverly outshines what Apple laptops incorporate.
 Its Radiance technology makes it a joy to look at.
-Among ultrabooks, the display on the Envy 14 is the best.
+Among ultrabooks, the display on the HP Envy 14 Spectre is the best.
 The resolution makes all the colors vibrate with brightness and contrast that are amazing.
-This is a glossy kind of screen; we only saw reflections once or twice after starting our benchmarks.
+This is a glossy kind of screen; we only saw reflections once or twice after starting our tests.
 Viewing angles were perfectly good.

 This ultrabook is among the first of its kind to feature an NFC reader.
 The ports and inputs and so on are very well selected.
 Not many important connectivity options are missing.